moneyadviceservice/sfs-developer-toolkit/README.md

 - Provides standardization, making it easier and more efficient to create, modify, verify, analyze and share SFS data between products.

-Current schemas are available in XSD and JSON format and include:
+Schemas are available in XSD and JSON format and include:

 - SFS Budget Summary Schema
 - SFS Data Entry Schema